VijayshankarKumbar3006/VijayshankarKumbar3006/README.md

 # 💫 About Me:
-i'am currently Student on NCET<br>i'am looking for help with<br>i'am currently learning<br>Ask about me
+i'am currently Student at NCET<br>i'am looking for help with<br>i'am currently learning<br>Ask about me

 ## 🌐 Socials: